The Mysterious Sisters

 I opened the letter.

 … Part of it is strange, but I can read it normally.
 Wait, isn't this written in Japanese?
-This world's writing at least flashes as Japanese in my head when I read it, but this looks like nothing but Japanese to me.
-If I had to point something out, the handwriting is quite skilled, with "shi" looking like "J" and hiragana being oddly prominent.
+When I read this world's writing, it at least registers as Japanese in my head, but this looks like nothing but Japanese.
+If I had to point something out, the handwriting is rather skilled, with "shi" looking like "J" and hiragana being oddly prominent.

 Is this deliberately done to test my reaction, or is it natural? … I can't tell.